 I am currently mentoring two UCSC undergraduates on independent senior projects.
-Sean is working on light trapping samples collected around Catalina Island, CA, looking at invertebrate functional diversity at different sites.
-Ryan is continuing work begun over the summer on moray eel coloration.
+Sean is working on analyzing zooplankton communities collected around Catalina Island, CA, looking at invertebrate functional diversity at different sites.
+Ryan is continuing work on California morays (she also is co-authoring a paper with me on moray eel coloration and its relation to habitat!).
 I have also worked with 10 undergraduates on plankton sorting and larval fish identification.

 University of Southern California Research Experience for Undergraduates (REU) & Zinsmeyer Fellowship

 In the summer of 2019, I mentored two women at the University of Southern California's Wrigley Institute for Environmental Studies (WIES) on Catalina Island, CA. These women were interns in USC's REU program and Zinsmeyer Fellowship and completely dramatically different projects over the course of the summer.
 Ryan studied moray eel coloration in relation to their environment, work which is in the process of being published with her as an author.
 Elena worked on octopus paralarvae, looking at age, abundance, and species diversity at three environmentally diverse coves around Catalina Island.
 This work is ongoing, and we hope to write up results in the spring of 2020.
 Over the course of the summer, the students gained experience in laboratory and field skills, scientific writing, presenting, computer programming, and statistics.